botlabio/deny-hosting-IP/README.md

 QUESTION: Will you be able to track how many people deploy it?

 ANSWER: While we are making this resource available in a way that does not allow us to track usage in anyway, we do engage in on-going "mystery shopping" tests where verification vendors' ability to detect cloudbot traffic is tested without their knowledge.
-Results are reported to the accreditation bodies such as MRC and TAG, and to advertiser associtions such as WFA, ANA and ISBA.
+Results are reported directly to the accreditation bodies such as MRC and TAG, and to advertiser associtions such as WFA, ANA and ISBA.

 ### references